On the ring of cooperations for real hermitian K-theory: Introduction

-\end{letterthm} This is an easy consequence of a stronger result which we show in a more general setting. \begin{letterthm}[\cref{ksp hz1}] Let $F$ be any field with 2 invertible.
+and collapses on the $\textup{E}_2$-page. \end{letterthm} This is an easy consequence of a splitting result which we show in a more general setting. \begin{letterthm}[\cref{ksp hz1}] Let $F$ be any field with 2 invertible.
 Then there is an equivalence of motivic spectra

 where $\textup{H}\mathbb{Z}_1^F$ denotes the first integral $F$-motivic Brown--Gitler spectrum \textup{(see \cref{HZ1 construction})}. \end{letterthm} We prove this result by analyzing the very effective slice tower for KQ similar to how one would analyze the Whitehead tower for the classical spectrum KO.